TheSharks/WildBeastDocs/docs/powershell.md

 Download this ZIP file with a registry file in it: [http://lwtechgaming.me/files/ReinstateCMD.zip](http://lwtechgaming.me/files/ReinstateCMD.zip)

-If you just got sceptical, good!
+If you just got skeptical, good!
 You're smart.
 Why should you trust this file?
 Well, it's not intended for anything malicious.
 The only thing that ZIP contains is a .reg file with necessary tweaks.
 The registry file itself does not do anything malicious.

 For transparency, here is the registry file's contents.
 You can open it with a text editor and check if it matches if you're really scrutinous.